ephayeabe/binary_trees/README.md

-BB# 0x1D.
+# 0x1D.
 C - Binary trees
 ## Learning Objectives
 ### What students should learn
 - What is a binary tree